 - Do I need to exchange US currency (USD) to Bahamian dollars (BSD)?

 No, USD and BSD currency are freely interchangeable on the island.

-USD and BSD are considered on par with each other in the Bahamas.
-This means that both USD and BSD are considered the same.
-So it is not necessary to change USD to BSD to visit the island.
+USD and BSD are considered equal to each other in the Bahamas.
+It is not necessary to change USD to BSD to visit the island.

 There are 2 ATM’s on the island.
 There is a charge to use them which is typically $3 to $5 for each withdrawal.
 Please be aware that it will be necessary for you to notify your bank that you will be in the Bahamas.
 There may be additional charges by your bank to use your credit cards abroad.

 Please bring currency in smaller dominations ($50, $20, $10, $5 and $1 bills are fine).
 Most airports will be able to exchange any Bahamian currency you may acquire while you are on the island.
-Credit Cards and Checks are usually not accepted on Andros.
+Credit Cards and Checks are usually not accepted on Andros (Do not plan on using your credit card while on Andros).
 Stores are cash only.